July–August 2022 United States floods: July 28–29

 Late on July 28 and into July 29, part of the city of Jackson was evacuated and KY 15 was closed after officials became concerned that water from the North Fork River would top Panbowl Dam along KY 15 and potentially flood approximately 110 homes, 13 businesses, and other structures around Panbowl Lake, although the river began receding before the dam was overtopped.
 The North Fork River set a record crest in Jackson of 43.47 ft, besting the previous record of 43.1 ft from February 4, 1939, while meteorologists at the National Weather Service forecast office in Jackson became trapped at the office due to nearby high water.

-The fatality count from the event in Kentucky reached 38, with 17 deaths occurring in Knott County, nine in Breathitt County, seven in Perry County, three in Letcher County, and two in Clay County.
-A 39th fatality occurred in the days following the event due to illness contracted during cleanup efforts.
-A 40th fatality occurred in September during cleanup efforts in Pike County.

-University professors and data analysts described the extreme flooding as made more likely by climate change in the United States.
-Meteorologist Jeff Berardelli of WFLA in Tampa, Florida commented that the flooding in Kentucky was "simply in its own universe", and that an event that would happen on average one in a thousand years before global warming made its likelihood greater.
-The government's Fourth National Climate Assessment says that the heaviest precipitation events have intensified.

-Criticism was lobbied at local mining companies for failing to return the land to its natural state after decades of mining caused the loss of the natural ridge lines and vegetation.

 The rainfall observed over the region during the period of July 25–30 was over 600 percent of normal totals.
 The four-day rainfall totals of 14–16 in in some areas were reported to have a less than a 0.1 percent chance of occurring in any given year.